THURSDAY 7TH WEEK IN ORDINARY TIME GOSPEL COMMENTARY. THE OBLIGATION TO AVOID SCANDAL AND OCCASIONS OF SIN (Mk 9:41-50).

 Our Lord teaches us of the Christian’s OBLIGATION to AVOID SCANDAL and OCCASIONS OF SIN.

-• On the other hand, Our Lord encourages us to be RESOLUTE IN OUR DETERMINATION TO AVOID OCCASIONS OF SIN: to “cut off” that which separates us from Him, NOT IN A LITERAL SENSE AS IF ONE HAS TO AMPUTATE BODY PARTS which lead one to sin, but rather in a SPIRITUAL SENSE.
+- On the other hand, Our Lord encourages us to be RESOLUTE IN OUR DETERMINATION TO AVOID OCCASIONS OF SIN: to “cut off” that which separates us from Him, NOT IN A LITERAL SENSE AS IF ONE HAS TO AMPUTATE BODY PARTS which lead one to sin, but rather in a SPIRITUAL SENSE.
 If we are really determined to love God, then we shall want what He wants (good works) and reject what He rejects (sin).
 In this sense, daily interior struggle to be always prudent out of love for God is necessary.
 We should often ask ourselves: does this thought, image, imagination, desire, action lead me to God?
 If so, then forward.
 If not, then, as St. Josemaria said: “Don’t show the cowardice of being ‘brave’; take to your heels!
 (The Way, n.
 132)” Let us be wise enough not to go near a barking and ferocious dog or worse, a raging bull!
-Rather, for love of God, let us run away from every
+Rather, for love of God, let us avoid anything which could lead us or others to offend God.

 Dear friends, let us then ask God through Our Lady, Refuge of Sinners, for the grace to be determined to avoid scandal and all occasions of sin.